mcnichol/august/README.md

         * If correct, returns positive response
         * If incorrect, returns negative response
     * Upon completion, show table of correct and incorrect responses

+##Learning Python with Raspberry Pi
+* Building Flowers with Turtle
+    * Create a colorful flower using conditional logic and the Turtle Graphics Module